SchwarzIT/onyx/apps/docs/src/basics/colors.md

 Primary colors highlight call-to-action elements and direct the focus of the user to the most important interactions.
 Brand-neutrals are used in the background and secondary actions, providing a subtle backdrop that allows primary colors to shine.

 ::: details Page background
-The background color of the whole page is always set to `onyx-color-base-background-tinted`, which referrs to the brand-neutral palette, to be a very subtle color for having contrast to white.
+The background color of the whole page is always set to `onyx-color-base-background-tinted`, which referrs to the brand-neutral palette, to be a very subtle color.
 :::

 ::: details Component background